Southwest Gas Holdings – Consensus Indicates Potential 25.1% Upside

-Southwest Gas Holdings with ticker code (SWX) have now 6 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 96 and 68 calculating the mean target price we have 77.33.
-Now with the previous closing price of 61.82 this would imply there is a potential upside of 25.1%.
-The 50 day moving average now sits at 69.27 while the 200 day moving average is 70.37.
-The company has a market capitalisation of $3,489m.
-Find out more information at: http://www.swgasholdings.com
+Southwest Gas Holdings with ticker code (SWX) now have 6 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 96 and 68 with a mean TP of 77.33.
+Given that the stocks previous close was at 61.82 this is indicating there is a potential upside of 25.1%.
+The day 50 moving average is 69.27 and the 200 day moving average is 70.37.
+The market capitalisation for the company is $3,489m.
+You can visit the company’s website by visiting: http://www.swgasholdings.com

 Southwest Gas Holdings, through its subsidiaries, purchases, distributes, and transports natural gas in Arizona, Nevada, and California.
 The company operates in two segments, Natural Gas Operations and Utility Infrastructure Services.
 As of December 31, 2019, it had 2,081,000 residential, commercial, industrial, and other natural gas customers.
 The company also provides trenching and installation, replacement, and maintenance services for energy distribution systems; and industrial construction solutions.
 Southwest Gas Holdings was founded in 1931 and is headquartered in Las Vegas, Nevada.